 Paulo embarks on a journey from Bolivia to Peru, Chile and Argentina and then to Amsterdam, where he meets Karla, a young girl looking for a travel companion to Nepal.
 They take the Magic Bus across Europe and Asia to Katmandu.
 We learn about their relationship and the other travelers on the trip.
 With no formal plans for the future, what today we might see as a lack of responsibility, the idea of free love and the benefit of simplicity of travel, Paulo communicates his experiences that enriched his life and helped him on his search for meaning.

 First Published: 2020

-The Archer by Paulo Coelho is no novel.
-It’s more a collection of pithy and often inciteful advice and universal truths, but sandwiches between a fictional prologue and epilogue.
+The Archer by Paulo Coelho is not a novel.
+It’s more a collection of pithy and often inciteful advice and universal truths, sandwiched between a fictional prologue and epilogue.

 The story is about a man named Tetsuya, who was once a famous archer, a man who comes to challenge him, and a boy who witnesses the challenge.
 After the challenge, the boy asks Tetsuya to teach him the ways of the bow, and how he too can become a master.
 The book comprises Tetsuya’s advice and wisdom for the boy—wisdom that extends beyond archery and can be applied to the lives of all who read it, advice that we can each integrate into our own crafts and passions.
 We can all be masters if we only try.